Cassar Heating & Air Conditioning

 Google Review · Durham Region

-Common questions from Durham Region homeowners considering heat pump installation or repair.
+Seven questions Durham Region homeowners ask before they commit to a heat pump installation or replacement.
+Straight answers below.

 How does a heat pump work in Ontario’s cold winters?